jebzley/morse-translator/README.md

 Created on Week 5, day 3 of my software development course at _nology, this simple Javascript/HTML translator will receive text input, discern whether it is English or Morse, and translate accordingly.

 The purpose of this project was to create it with test-driven development methodology, where tests are written first and functions are made to pass those tests.
+It also provided a chance to try integrating Continuous Integration pipelines, running Jest as a Github action every time I push a commit.

 ## General Info